IBMProjectEventStore/db2eventstore-IoT-Analytics/AdvancedApplications/ODBCApplication/README.md

   * server_certificate_path is the path that you obtained using the rest API/setup script, you could use the environment variable $SERVER_CERT_PATH
   * IP is the IP address of your Event Store cluster, you could use the environment variable $IP
-  * Db2_port is the port used for Db2 (can be found in the Clould Pak for Data UI)
+  * Db2_port is the port used for Db2 (can be found in the Clould Pak for Data UI), you could use the environment variable $DB2_PORT
   * username and password are your Event Store user credentials, you could use the environment variables $EVENT_USER and $EVENT_PASSWORD

 `./db2cli execsql -connstring "DATABASE=eventdb; Protocol=tcpip; Authentication=GSSPLUGIN; Security=ssl; SSLServerCertificate=<server_certificate_path>; HOSTNAME=<IP>; PORT=<Db2_port>; UID=<username>; PWD=<password>"`